h33raj/SKF-Code-Examples/flask/2-code_example--CSRF_tokens--.md

     We are using Flask-WTF, for installing that : pip install -U Flask-WTF
+REMARK Glenn: If the SECRET_KEY is used would that have impact on the CSRF token itself?
+Maybe say to use the WTF_CSRF_SECRET_KEY always?
     By default this will use the Flask app's SECRET_KEY.
 If you'd like to use a separate token you can set WTF_CSRF_SECRET_KEY
     '''